Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Analyses on biomarker cascading model using the BIOCARD and ADNI data

 As discussed in Section \ref{sec:data-cosideration}, we have a few additional data considerations during estimation.
-First, we predetermine the values of $\gamma_{k1}$ from observed biomarker values and plug them in during model estimation as if they were known.
-Specifically, we aggregate biomarker values at what we consider to be \textit{typical CN and AD visits}, compute the means at these two types of visits respectively, and use the properly transformed differences as the predetermined $\gamma_{k1}$'s.
-We consider baseline visits of participants that remained CN throughout to be \textit{typical CN visits}, and visits of the first AD diagnosis to be \textit{typical AD visits}.
+First, we predetermine the values of $\gamma_{k1}$ from observed biomarker values as discussed in \ref{sec:data-consideration-gamma1}.
 Second, we incorporate the penalty term as described in Section \ref{sec:data-consideration-penalty}, choosing the tuning parameter $\lambda$ from 16 candidate values between $10^{-2}$ and $10^2$ according to 10-fold cross validations.
-The tuning parameter is chosen to be $10^{0.3}\approx 2$ for the BIOCARD data and $10^{0.6}\approx 4$ for the ADNI data.
-Coefficient estimates with 95\% confidence intervals are presented in Table \ref{table:BIOCARD-analysis-results} for BIOCARD and in Table \ref{table:ADNI-analysis-results} for ADNI.
+The tuning parameter is chosen to be $10^{0.3}\approx 2$ for both data.
+Coefficient estimates with 95\% confidence intervals are presented in Table \ref{table:analysis-BIOCARD} for BIOCARD and in Table \ref{table:analysis-ADNI} for ADNI.
 We further illustrate in Figure \ref{fig:data-analysis-result1} the estimated biomarker progression curves and biomarker cascade ordering as shown by the $\gamma_{k3}$ parameters.
 After the model estimation, we carry out prediction of the disease and biomarker trajectories as described in Section \ref{sec:method-prediction}, and we show results in Figure \ref{fig:data-analysis-result2} as an illustration.